+To support evidence-grounded recommendation decision making, we formulate \ours as a Tool-Integrated Reasoning agentic recommendation workflow that interleaves deep reasoning with designed recommendation-oriented tool suite.
+This enables the agent to go beyond the fixed linguistic knowledge of LLMs and autonomously explore across different task scenarios.

-\textbf{ReAct-based Tool Use.} We follow the ReAct paradigm~\cite{react} to interleave reasoning and tool usage within a single inference loop.
-Starting from $(x_u,\mathcal{C})$, the agent iteratively generates \textit{Think} tokens and optionally executes an \textit{Act} by selecting a tool, receiving its \textit{Observation (Obs)}, and finally outputs a ranked list:
+\paragraph{Tool-Integrated Reasoning Recommendation} Following the ReAct paradigm~\cite{react}, the workflow forms a closed loop that interleaves reasoning and tool invocation for recommendation.
+The agent iteratively generates \textit{Think} tokens, optionally executes an \textit{Act} by selecting a tool, receives its \textit{Observation (Obs)}, and finally outputs a \textit{Recommendation (Rec)} list: